-Cough medicines are thought to work in different ways, depending on what the active ingredient is:
+If cough medicines do work, they are thought to work in different ways, depending on what the active ingredient is:

 - Antitussives are said to work by reducing the cough reflex.

-- Expectorants are said to increase the amount of mucus (fluid) made by the lungs.
+- Expectorants are said to increase the amount of phlegm (mucus) made by the lungs.
 This would make secretions easier to remove by coughing.

 - Antihistamines reduce histamine release.
 This reduces congestion and decreases the amount of secretions made by the lungs.

-- Decongestants cause the blood vessels in the lungs and nose to constrict, and this reduces congestion.
+- Decongestants cause the blood vessels in the lungs and nose to narrow (constrict), and this reduces congestion.